 One of our collaborators, Dr. Alice Domar, is a practicing reproductive health psychologist, the Director of the Domar Centers for Mind/Body Health and an associate professor at Harvard Medical School, part-time.
 Through her research, it has been shown that there is a correlation between stress and fertility.
 Domar’s Center offers a 10-week mind/body program which includes stress management, relaxation techniques including yoga and meditation, and strategies to improve health habits so that participants learn ways to overcome negative thought patterns and achieve improved physical and psychological health.

 We’re sharing five helpful tips on reducing stress which may have the ability to proactively boost your fertility.
+Make sure to join our community to receive the latest recommendations from experts in our Medical Board and network.

 Trying to conceive is a stressful endeavor for many, and it could also negatively affect your mental outlook when it comes to your fertility.
 Stress has long been suspected to impact fertility in a wide variety of ways.
 For example, when faced with stressful situations, our body produces cortisol, known as the stress hormone.